adapter-hub/adapters/README.md

 - **https://adapterhub.ml** to explore available pre-trained adapter modules and share your own adapters
 - **[Examples folder](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples)** of this repository containing HuggingFace's example training scripts, many adapted for training adapters

+## Supported Models

+We currently support the PyTorch versions of all models listed on the **[Model Overview](https://docs.adapterhub.ml/model_overview.html) page** in our documentation.

 ## Citation